Grand Gulf, Mississippi: Civil War

 During the American Civil War, Grand Gulf was the site of multiple encounters.
 In 1862, Admiral David Farragut attempted to take a fleet of Union gunboats upriver past Grand Gulf to attack Vicksburg.
 He was harassed by guerillas shooting from Grand Gulf, which caused General Thomas Williams to attempt to burn the town.
 Local residents convinced him that the gunfire did not come from citizens and the town was temporarily spared.
 A few weeks later, however, the town was burned by Union forces, after they learned that the Confederates were placing artillery in the village.
+According to the diary of a Union soldier who visited in May 1863, "nothing 'but cisterns and chimneys' remained to mark what once was a town."

 During Ulysses S. Grant's Vicksburg Campaign, Confederate forces repelled his invasion fleet during the Battle of Grand Gulf.
 They did not let his forces pass north on the Mississippi River.
 Grant took his forces south to Bruinsburg, fought the Battle of Port Gibson, and marched overland to take Vicksburg.

 Decline

 After the Civil War, Grand Gulf's population continued to decline.
 The Mississippi River slowly shifted westward and the town soon became landlocked.
 By 1900, Grand Gulf had a population of 150.
 By 1937 it was "not much more than a name."